AaltoSciComp/scicomp-docs/triton/tut/array.rst

      which array index it is.
    * There are different templates to use below, which you can adapt to your task.
+   * If you aren't fully sure of how to scale up, contact us :doc:`Research Software Engineers </rse/index>` early.

 .. highlight:: console